LUCIFER LUCIFER

 Or they might be sent back to Earth, forced to go through the process of reincarnation so that they

-can take another try at life without any memories of their prior one.
+can take another shot at life without any memories of the life they lived before.

 In this story, Lucelia finds herself trapped in the Nightmare after purposely drowning herself